 Come to rest in the present.
 As we sit quietly in a dimly lit room, we try to focus on our breathing.
 The breath is synonymous with the present moment, something you cannot hold onto.
 And when you give your full attention to the present, you stop trying to relive a moment in the past or fretting over an event in the future.

 Let go of your thoughts.
-Many people say they cannot meditate because they can’t simply free their mind from thoughts.
+Many people say they cannot meditate because they can’t simply free their minds of thought.
 The thoughts keep coming, no matter how hard they try.
 That’s perfectly natural, and you shouldn’t expect your thoughts to cease and your mind to empty like a blank sheet.
 The idea, more accurately, is to take a step back from the thoughts and observe them like an impartial witness.

 As you slow down and observe your thoughts, you become aware of their impermanence.
 Thoughts come and go, from where we do not know.
 But as we stop trying to control them, we see how diverse and impermanent they can be.
 And by recognizing this impermanence, we are better able to distance ourselves from the negative mental states when they come to visit.